Why is Training Required?

 The Medication Administration Training Manual for Unlicensed School Personnel is updated and now includes a Study Guide.
 An Instructor’s Guide that includes lesson plans, final exams and the skill competencies is available but there are no CD’s available as in previous years and the Instructor’s Guide will not be posted on the KDE Health Services Website to protect the integrity of the final examination for the course.

 The School Nurse Train the Trainer Medication Administration Training webcasts are available on the KY TRAIN website.
-KY TRAIN course numbers are posted at the following link:

 Annual Medication Administration Training for Unlicensed Personnel